haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Heap_Ghc/eventlog.rst

      wait
      print $! strict_mean test_values

-We define three functions, each of which calculate a geometric mean from a list of Doubles. ``lazy_mean`` uses a lazy left fold, ``stricter_mean`` uses a strict left fold but will still leak memory because ``foldl'`` evaluates the result of ``step`` to :term:`WHNF`. ``step`` returns a tuple whose WHNF is a tuple
+We define three functions, each of which calculate the arithmetic mean of a list of Doubles. ``lazy_mean`` uses a lazy left fold, ``stricter_mean`` uses a strict left fold but will still leak memory because ``foldl'`` evaluates the result of ``step`` to :term:`WHNF`. ``step`` returns a tuple whose WHNF is a tuple